Sup3Legacy/arlustre/docs/slides/slides.md

 . . .

-All that in a human-(readable, maintenable) form (~ $2$k Zig LOC)!
+All that in a human-{readable, maintenable} form (~ $2$k Zig LOC)!

 ## How it works

 Lustre's `step` called by a timer ISR with adjustable period \rightarrow well-suited for time-critical applications, regular intervals.

-ISRs allocated on-the-fly: Lustre program can change itself it's behaviour.
+ISRs allocated on-the-fly: Lustre program can change itself its behaviour.

 Interrupts: control from software for arbitrary non-blocking operators.